Logo Icon

 SHARE

-Can We Use Calculator in CAT Exam 2026?
+Can We Use a Calculator in the CAT Exam 2026?

 Let's explore the right answer!
-CAT allows the use of a basic on-screen calculator only.
+CAT allows only a basic on-screen calculator.
 You are not allowed to take a physical calculator inside the centre.

 This policy is based on the premise that the CAT assesses one's ability to solve complex mathematical problems and perform rapid mental calculations.

-The exam committee aims to assess your numeric aptitude, logical reasoning, and analytical skills without using physical calculators.
+The exam committee aims to assess your numerical aptitude, logical reasoning, and analytical skills without the use of physical calculators.

 Check: CAT Exam Paper Analysis